1 dead, 17 injured after car crashes into Apple Store in Hingham

 "Hingham Police Department and Hingham Fire Department responded, found multiple patients injured out in front of the store, and in the store, including a few patients that were pinned against the wall by the vehicle," said Hingham Fire Chief Steve Murphy.

-Over a dozen ambulances were called to the scene to transport victims, 14 people were taken to the South Shore Hospital and two were taken to Boston-area hospitals.
+More than a dozen ambulances were called to the scene to transport victims.
+Fourteen people were taken to the South Shore Hospital and two were taken to Boston-area hospitals.
 Another person walked in to South Shore Hospital.

 "The injuries were somewhat diverse, ranging from some pretty serious head trauma to some pretty decent lower-extremity trauma, mangled limbs, but it was pretty much the gambit.
 We had patients with confounding factors, chronic medical illnesses as well that made things a little more difficult than just the standard trauma patient without other medical things going on as well," a South Shore Hospital doctor explained.